 No. Inside the Gurdwara, the only requirement is that you dress modestly.
 If you want to wear a Punjabi suit, that's fine.
 But also, if you want to wear your own clothes (as long as it's modest), that's fine too.

 4. Do I have to learn to speak Punjabi?

 No, you do not have to learn to speak Punjabi.
 BUT it will put you at a great advantage if you did.
 Most Sikhs originate from Punjab, and for some, Punjabi is their only language.
-Therefore, a lot of the kathas (talks), So by learning Punjabi, you'll be able to communicate with a lot Sikhs (versus only those who speak English).
-I nor my co-founder know Punjabi, and even though it what be helpful, I have not found a dire need to.
+Therefore, a lot of the kathas (talks) are given in Punjabi.
+So by learning Punjabi, you'll be able to communicate with a lot Sikhs (versus only those who speak English).
+I personally don't know Punjabi, and even though it would be helpful to learn, I have not found a dire need to.